plone/Installers-UnifiedInstaller/README.txt

 Thanks to Larry T of the Davis Plone Group for the first implementation of the rootless install.

+Thanks to Alex Clark and Raphael Ritz for help with creation of a Plone site in the initial database.

+Thanks to the Davis (California) Plone Users Group for helping with testing.

 Thanks to Barry Page and Larry Pitcher for their work on the init scripts.